InformaticsMatters/squonk2-data-manager-job-operator/README.md

     is described simply to illustrate a 'clean-up' - you would not normally remove an Application operator in a production environment.

-The staging and production sites have parameter vaults.
+The integration, staging and production sites have parameter vaults.
 To deploy there you will need the vault password: -

     $ export PARAMS=staging-parameters
     $ ansible-playbook -e @${PARAMS}.yaml.vault --ask-vault-password site.yaml